phalcon/documentation/docs/tutorial-vokuro.md

 ## Bootstrapping
 ### Entry
 The entry point of our application is `public/index.php`.
 This file contains the necessary code that bootstraps the application and runs it.
-It also serves as a single point of entry to our application, making things much easier for us when we want to trap errors, protect files etc.
+It also serves as a single point of entry to our application, making things much easier for us when we want to trap errors, protect files, etc.

 Let's look at the code: